metablaster/WindowsFirewallRuleset/Modules/Ruleset.IP/Help/en-US/Get-NetworkAddress.md

 ## SYNOPSIS

-Get the network address for a network range.
+Get the network address for a network range

 ## SYNTAX